XamDaniel-AA/discord-rpc-monitor/README.md

 A: Yes, but each instance needs a different port number.
 Run one server with port 5000, another with port 5001, etc.

 **Q: What if I close the Python window?**
-A: Your RPC status freezes at the last update.
+A: Your RPC status freezes at the last update and then stops.
 It won't update again until you restart the server.

 **Q: Do I need to keep the Discord app open?**
 A: Yes, Discord must be running for RPC to display your status.
 The RPC server communicates with Discord through the Desktop app.